Distributed $\Delta$-Coloring Plays Hide-and-Seek

-We prove several new tight or near-tight distributed lower bounds for classic symmetry breaking graph problems.
-As a basic tool, we first provide a new insightful proof that any deterministic distributed algorithm that computes a $\Delta$-coloring on $\Delta$-regular trees requires $\Omega(\log_\Delta n)$ rounds and any randomized algorithm requires $\Omega(\log_\Delta\log n)$ rounds.
-We prove this result by showing that a natural relaxation of the $\Delta$-coloring problem is a fixed point in the round elimination framework.
+\begin{myabstract} We prove several new tight or near-tight distributed lower bounds for classic symmetry breaking problems in graphs.
+As a basic tool, we first provide a new insightful proof that any deterministic distributed algorithm that computes a $\Delta$-coloring on $\Delta$-regular trees requires $\Omega(\log_\Delta n)$ rounds and any randomized such algorithm requires $\Omega(\log_\Delta\log n)$ rounds.
+We prove this by showing that a natural relaxation of the $\Delta$-coloring problem is a fixed point in the round elimination framework.

 As a first application, we show that our $\Delta$-coloring lower bound proof directly extends to arbdefective colorings.
 An arbdefective $c$-coloring of a graph $G=(V,E)$ is given by a $c$-coloring of $V$ and an orientation of $E$, where the arbdefect of a color $i$ is the maximum number of monochromatic outgoing edges of any node of color $i$.
 We exactly characterize which variants of the arbdefective coloring problem can be solved in $O(f(\Delta) + \log^*n)$ rounds, for some function $f$, and which of them instead require $\Omega(\log_\Delta n)$ rounds for deterministic algorithms and $\Omega(\log_\Delta \log n)$ rounds for randomized ones.